 Big Trees Trail is a 1.3 mile heavily trafficked loop trail located near Sequoia National Park, California that features a great forest setting and is good for all skill levels.
-The trail is primarily used for hiking, walking, and nature trips and is accessible from May until November.
+The trail is primarily used for hiking, walking, and nature trips and is best used from May until November.

 This easy, paved trail offers several educational displays focusing on the giant sequoia ecosystem.